utilitywarehouse/k8s-sidecar-injector/README.md

 $ ./bin/k8s-sidecar-injector --tls-port=9000 --config-directory=conf/ --tls-cert-file="${TLS_CERT_FILE}" --tls-key-file="${TLS_KEY_FILE}"
 ```

-*NOTE*: this is not a supported method of running in production.
+_NOTE_: this is not a supported method of running in production.
 You are highly encouraged to deploy this to Kubernetes in [The Supported Way](/manifests/example).

 # Hacking

 See [hacking.md](/docs/hacking.md)

+# Updating

+Run `make release VERSION=<version>` to create a new release.
+This will create a commit which updates the image in the deployment manifests
+and another which reverts the image tag to 'latest'.
+Tag the former commit
+with the release version.

+This ensures that the release tag points to manifests that include the
+corresponding image version but the `master` branch gives you the `latest` tag.

 # License